 Oh come, let us sing to the Lord; let us make a joyful noise to the rock of our salvation! - Psalm 95:1

 Mission in music is an important part of our tradition.
 St. John's works in conjunction with the organ department at McGill and its director Hans-Ola Ericsson.
 The Helmuth Wolff organ at St. John's ranks as one of the significant pipe organs of downtown Montreal and the Reformation repertoire of Bach, Schuetz, Buxtehude, et al is given priority.
 Music at the services uses hymns from the newest German Hymnal (Bavarian edition) at the German services and Evangelical Lutheran Worship for the English services.
-Our Music Director is Joel Peters, who coordinates a seasonal choir, usually for performances during Easter and Christmas services.
+Our Music Director position is currently open and we are accepting applicants.
+The Music Director coordinates a seasonal choir, usually for performances during Easter and Christmas services.
 Please don't think you have to be able to sing perfectly before you can join!
 We sing because we enjoy it.
 So don't be shy to come along!

 Saint John's Music Ministry also presents the Serenata Concert Series.